Billionaire beef? Bezos questions Musk’s Twitter purchase - NewsBreak

 Bezos launched the human space travel company Blue Origin and even went up to space himself in a rocket owned by the company in 2021.
 Musk has not yet gone up in a SpaceX vessel.

-Tesla vehicles come equipped with an autopilot feature, one of the first companies to ever do so, that allow the car to drive and navigate itself along roadways.
+Tesla vehicles come equipped with an autopilot feature, one of the first companies to ever do so, that allows the car to drive and navigate itself along roadways.

 In 2019, Amazon invested in the self-driving car company Aurora, which has serviced Amazon with a fleet of delivery vehicles that can navigate themselves.